Psychoeducational Testing

 Will this evaluation guarantee my child gets a 504 Plan or IEP?

 No evaluation can guarantee that.
 Eligibility decisions belong to the school or district based on their own criteria.
-What we provide is a thorough, professional report that documents the findings and supports your request through their process.
+What is provided is a thorough, professional report that documents the findings and supports your request through their process.

 Can the report be used for standardized-test accommodations?

 It can support a request for accommodations like extended time or a reduced-distraction setting.
 Each testing board sets its own documentation requirements and makes its own decisions, so approval is never guaranteed.
-Share which test you're targeting and we'll aim to address its documentation expectations.
+Share which test you are targeting and the report can aim to address its documentation expectations.

 Do you test college students and adults?

 Yes.
-College and university disability offices frequently require recent psychoeducational testing, and we regularly evaluate older students and adults for that purpose.
+College and university disability offices frequently require recent psychoeducational testing, and older students and adults are regularly evaluated for that purpose.

 How is this different from learning disability testing?

 The testing overlaps heavily.
 Learning disability testing centers on identifying specific differences like dyslexia; psychoeducational testing is usually framed around producing formal documentation for accommodations.
-On your consult, we'll recommend the right fit.
+On your consult, the right fit is recommended.

 What if attention also seems to be a problem?

-We can include relevant attention measures in the integrated evaluation.
-If ADHD is the primary question, our child ADHD testing may be the better place to start.
+Relevant attention measures can be included in the integrated evaluation.
+If ADHD is the primary question, the child ADHD testing may be the better place to start.

 Need documentation for accommodations?

 Start with a free 20-minute consult.
-Tell us what the school or college is asking for, and we'll map out the right next step together.
+Share what the school or college is asking for, and the right next step can be mapped out together.